Table of Contents

 WORK EXPERIENCE

-• Manage over 10,000 SKUs by coordinating daily inventory activities, including sorting, organising, and recording, managing over 10,000 SKUs
+• Manage over 10,000 SKUs by co-ordinating daily inventory activities, including sorting, organising, and recording

-• Played a key role in reducing order processing times by 30% through the introduction of a streamlined picking and packing process
+• Played a key role in reducing order processing times by 47% by introducing a streamlined picking and packing process

 • Conduct regular stock checks, maintaining an inventory accuracy rate of 98.5%

-• Trained 10+ new staff members in warehouse operations, ensuring compliance with company and safety policies
+• Trained 10+ new staff members in warehouse operations, ensuring compliance with safety policies

-Level 2 Certificate in Logistics and Transport (CILT, UK) – 2020
+• Level 2 Certificate in Logistics and Transport (CILT) – 20XX

 Focus: Warehousing & Inventory Management, Supply Chain Operations